sme93/sarahfitzsite/src/posts/blogday42.md

 <Layout>

-Almost getting to the halfway point if the 100 days of code project!
+Almost getting to the halfway point of the 100 days of code project!
 I haven't been doing blog posts for the last few days because they've been super hectic - but I've been tweeting about what I've been up to.

 First, here's the link to my completed partner project. https://sme93.github.io/hang-in-there-boilerplate/ Check it out!
 You can create random motivational posters, make your own poster, add posters to a saved posters page and also delete posters by double-clicking on them.